electrosikkim/IPlogger-1/README.md

 #### Countdown

-If you do not click the button in 30 seconds, your IP will be automatically "Disabled"
+If you do not click the button in 30 seconds, your IP will be automatically marked as Disabled

 #### 1/2 Chance Of Success